jamespfennell/transiter/README.md

     curl localhost:8000

-which should yield a response like,
+will yield a response like:

     {
       "transiter": {